 Baking Powder Corn & Grape Allergy – Baking powder is not corn free.
 Find corn-free if need be.
 Cream of tartar is made from grapes, if you have a grape allergy; you just need 1/4 of powder for baking soda and remainder in apple cider vinegar

-Brown Sugar Corn Allergy – depending on sensitivity, you may need cane brown sugar.
-We use Cuisine Camino.
+Brown Sugar Corn Allergy – depending on sensitivity, you may need to make your own with safe molasses and sugar.
+Alternatives include coconut palm sugar.

 Butter Dairy & Corn Allergy – Depending on allergies use whatever butter you need.
 There are several options: MELT, Earth Balance, Miyoko’s, coconut oil, goat butter).
 Beware of salt in butter if corn allergic (look for sea salt/unsalted).
 Many of vegan butter have corn derivatives.